Fantastic books for 9 year olds (for boys and girls!)

 An abridge version of the escapades of Mole, his friend Water Rat, shy Badger, and Toad of Toad Hall.
 Follow the winning foursome through the seasons as they sail the river, get lost in the Wild Wood, take off on a merry adventure in Toad’s colorful carriage, and rescue Toad Hall from a band of nasty marauding weasels.”

 You never know which book will spark a fire in your child.
 It could be the silly adventures of Mrs. Piggle Wiggle.
-Or perhaps a fantastical journey through Narnia!
+Or perhaps a fantastical journey through the Hundred Acre Wood!
 Whatever it is, I hope this list of book helps you pick out the perfect book for your kids!